|Nutrition Facts (per serving)|

 Trifle is one of the quintessential puddings that have graced British tables for centuries.
 Dating back to the 16th century, this dessert is always made out of a cake, fruit, and custard, with other ingredients and variations added depending on the cook.
-But no matter your choices, this dessert, beautifully presented in a glass bowl showing off the layers, is always a delight.
+No matter your choices, this beautifully presented dessert in a glass bowl showing off the layers, is always a delight.
 Alternatively, use dessert glasses to make individual trifles.

 Our version is a quick sherry trifle, and unlike traditional trifle, it's made using ready-made custard or custard made with custard powder.
 You can, of course, make your own custard but then it wouldn't be too quick to make!
 Likewise, we use ready sponge cake, so the assemblage process takes less than 10 minutes.

 If you use the optional sherry in this recipe, it becomes an adults-only dessert.

 - 10 ounces sponge cake (halved and cut into thick slices)

 10 ounces strawberries, or raspberries

 2 cups heavy whipping cream, whipped to soft peaks